cadithealth/pyramid_describe/README.rst

   Sets the list of known HTTP methods.
 This is used during inspection to determine whether a given exposed method on a RestController can be accessed via an HTTP method.

+* ``filters`` : list(resolve-spec), default: null

+  Unlike the top-level `entries.filters` setting which filters individual entries as they get selected for rendering, the format-specific `filters` option is called on the entire data object before final rendering, and is very format-specific in what is made available.

+  For the structured-data formats (JSON, YAML, XML, and WADL), the filters are provided the data object created by Describer.structure_render.
+Each filter is expected to return that object (enhanced in some way), or a new object to replace it.

+  For HTML, the filters are provided the result of calling :func:`docutils.core.publish_parts` during the transformation of rST to HTML.
+The "parts" that are then downstream-relevant are, in
+  order:

+  * head_prefix
+  * head
+  * stylesheet
+  * body_prefix
+  * body_pre_docinfo
+  * docinfo
+  * body
+  * body_suffix

+  For PDF, rendering is accomplished from entries to rST to HTML to PDF.
+Therefore, the filtering occurs during the rST to HTML transformation.

+  TODO: add documentation about `data` and `options`.

+* ``encoding`` : str, default: 'UTF-8'

 .. _pyramid-controllers: https://pypi.python.org/pypi/pyramid_controllers
 .. _numpydoc: https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt